universal-ctags/citre/docs/user-manual/customization.md

 ```

 If you need finer customization on the completion styles, you can customize
-`completion-category-overrides` for the category `citre`.
-For example, you
+`completion-category-overrides` for the category `citre-completion`.
+For
-normally use `substring` completion style, but you only want prefix completion
+example, you normally use `substring` completion style, but you only want
-for Citre, you can do:
+prefix completion for Citre, you can do:

 ```elisp
 (add-to-list 'completion-category-overrides